 However nowadays, when I happily pay more for meat that I know has lived a life my farmer Dad would’ve been proud of, I have found a whole new world of deliciousness!

-In warmer weather it would be advised to use an ice pack or two to keep them cool, but in the winter months they will fair very well in an refrigerated lunch box.
+In warmer weather, it would be advised to use an ice pack or two to keep them cool.

 There are three components to a good pork pie: